Palms

 Tiny Little Ghost – “It Moves” (mp3)

 Last but not least tonight, two chilling tracks from Brooklyn-based Kodomo (real name Chris Child).
 These are both from Child’s upcoming album, Sisu, and each threads the needle between pensive 2-step and minimalist euphoric electronica.
 “Light Rain” features disembodied vocals from vocalist tawnylawns saying something I can’t quite make out (box of pills, twisted wrist, I know the color of…).
 Even as nonsequiturs, when supported by a tightly restrained triangle wave bassline and sparse percussion, the words manage to nonetheless communicate a sense of apathy, dissociation, and resignation.
 It’s fitting energy for the current historical moment, and has that soul-soothing effect that only mournful music quite does.
 The second track Childs sent over, the album’s title track, is similarly emotive, but more hopeful and forward-looking; maybe an antidote for the detachment of the former.
-Sisu is out Febrary 10th for streaming all over, and also on bandcamp; Childs was also nice enough to let me share with you the mp3s here.
+Sisu is out February 10th for streaming all over, and also on bandcamp; Childs was also nice enough to let me share with you the mp3s here.

 Kodomo – “Light Rain” (mp3)